a-flyleaf/ygbtdm/misc/outline2.md

       +later note: wondering if there could also be a bit more with Joce and the medic?
 Joce hit her own little nadir last ep, but I don't want to spend too much time on a minor relationship.... working it into the group session could be fine ig, hm.
     scn:
-      - nm: world's worst wake-up call
+      - nm: world’s worst wake-up call
         desc: |-
           Flashback.
 Two people ascending the Beacon.
 Smaller one is crying profusely; larger one, in the lead, says things like "you're not making it any easier" and "you *wanted* this, remember?".